NMSS Licensee Newsletter March 1997 - April 1997

 Promulgation of EPA's rule resulted in two Federal agencies regulating the same activity --namely, air emissions from NRC licensees.
 To avoid such duplication, EPA and NRC agreed to transfer the 0.1 mSv/yr (10 mrem/yr) limit on air emissions in EPA's Subpart I to NRC's Part 20 as a constraint on air emissions.
 This was achieved in two steps: NRC announced its new constraint rule, incorporated into Part 20, in the Federal Register on December 10, 1996, to be effective January 9, 1997; and EPA rescinded Part 61, Subpart I, for NRC licensees, in a Federal Register notice on December 30, 1996.
-Summary information on Subpart I, as well as the Federal Register rescission notice, may be accessed via the Internet at http://www.epa.gov/radiation/ neshaps.
+Summary information on Subpart I, as well as the Federal Register rescission notice, may be accessed at the EPA's Radiation Protection website.

 The constraint rule, contained in 10 CFR 20.1101, states the following: